-There is a project within 3PT called Management of Information which contains tasks and sub-tasks to improve and transform the way in which information is managed within the organisation.
-The high-level stages of the programme of works is below:
+Initially there was a project within 3PT called Management of Information which contains tasks and sub-tasks to improve and transform the way in which information is managed within the organisation.
+As information governance has been embedded as a key part of the digital transformation within the organisation, this area of work has moved to the Enabling Services Programme of Work and Digital and Data Business as Usual (BAU) project.